CSaguinsin/HelmetPro_ERP_System/README.md

    npm run dev
    ```

-5. Access the dashboard in your browser ats:
+5. Access the dashboard in your browser at:
    ```
    http://localhost:3000
    ```